• Skip to primary navigation

 • If you have a mint plant or plants growing in your garden, this is a great way to use those fresh leaves to make a great tea for the hot weather

-• The two main ingredients in this easy recipe, peppermint leaves and green tea, both have many health benefits.
-The sweetener used in this recipe is also refined sugar free, making this recipe ideal for those watching their sugar intake or following the Paleo diet
+• The two main ingredients in this easy recipe, peppermint leaves and green tea, pair so well together.
+The sweetener used in this recipe is also refined sugar free.

 • The mild flavor or green tea makes for an ideal base to this iced tea.
 Mint also pairs really well with many flavors.
 Try adding fresh lemon slices, fresh ginger root, berries, or other citrus fruits for flavor alternatives